organismal-systems/quant-org-bio/subrepos/demography/DiatomSizeESS/DiatomBiomassActivity2.md

 ## Primary production
 The rationale for assuming that standing stock is a plausible proxy for primary production is that:
 - primary production is roughly proportional to the number of cells in the water; and,
-- a large diatom cell likely has faster primary production than a small diatom cell; since the model does not have a more detailed calculation for this size dependence, cell volume is the best available metric.
+- a large diatom cell likely has faster primary production than a small diatom cell; because the model does not have a more detailed calculation for this size dependence, cell volume is the best available metric.

-Therefore the product of cell number and cell volume &ndash; that is, the biovolume &ndash; is roughly proportional to the size-specific diatom primary production.
+Keeping in mind the strengths and weaknesses of this rationale, we proceed assuming that the product of cell number and cell volume &ndash; that is, the biovolume &ndash; is roughly proportional to the size-specific diatom primary production.

 ## Competition for light and nutrients
 Diatoms compete with other primary producers for light and nutrients.